mario-ruoff/data-mining-crime-patterns/README.md

 ```
 conda env export | grep -v "^prefix: " > environment.yml
 ```
-> Only use `conda install` for installing new packages.
-Avoid using `pip`` in the environment, since it may break things
+> Prefer using `conda install` for installing new packages.
+Onlyu use `pip`` in the environment to install packages that are not available in conda.